YousufSi/Pickup_Basketball-App/README.md

 ```

 ## Purpose
-Pickup was built to solve a common community problem:
+Swish was built to solve a common community problem:
 the difficulty of quickly finding enough players for a game.
 This project combines clean UI design with backend integration to make organizing basketball games effortless.